svanteschubert/en16931-data-extractor/README.md

 The data extractor saves the model of each table in its own XML file to ease reading the data.
 The own XML file consists of a sequence of semantic elements containing the XML syntax elements.
 The normative tables is being saved twice, once with all information and a second time as subset equal to the informative table, making file comparison easier.
 The name of our own XML files is a combination of: "specification document name" + "table name" + ".xml"

 ## Software Prerequisites
 1) [JDK 1.8 (at least)](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 2) [Apache Maven](https://maven.apache.org/download.cgi?Preferred=ftp://mirror.reverse.net/pub/apache/)

-## Usage
+## Usage for Software developer
 1) Call 'mvn install' in the root directory of the project once, to build the [ODF reader (ODFDOM library)](https://github.com/svanteschubert/odftoolkit/tree/odf-changes/odfdom)
-NOTE: This ODF library will become the 1.0.0 version of the [ODF Toolkit from "The Document Foundation"](https://github.com/tdf/odftoolkit), but yet no Maven artifacts are available to be downloaded.
+NOTE: This ODF library will become the 1.0.0 version of the [ODF Toolkit from "The Document Foundation"](https://github.com/tdf/odftoolkit), but yet no Maven artifacts are available for download.
-2) Create a test document by saving either the UBL or UN/CEFACT 16931-3 specification from DOCX as OpenDocument Text format (ODT) in the folder en16931-3-reader/src/test/resources
+2) Create a test document by saving either the UBL or UN/CEFACT 16931-3 specification from original DOCX to OpenDocument Text format (ODT) format into the folder en16931-3-reader/src/test/resources
-3) Provide its name in the test en16931-3-reader/src/test/java/de/prototypefund/en16931/ExtractionTest.java
+3) Provide its name in the test file: en16931-3-reader/src/test/java/de/prototypefund/en16931/ExtractionTest.java
-4) Call 'mvn install' in the 'en16931-3-reader' folder
+4) Call via command line 'mvn install' in the 'en16931-3-reader' folder (or use an IDE like [Netbeans](https://netbeans.apache.org/download/nb90/), [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)).
-5) The extracted data can be found as XML files in the folder en16931-3-reader/target/test-classes
+5) The extracted data can be found as XML files in the folder en16931-3-reader/target/test-classes.
 6) Use a text comparing tool like [Total Commander on Windows](https://www.ghisler.com/download.htm) to find any differences between the ["informative"](en16931-3-reader/src/site/16931-3-3_example_informative.xml) and the ["normative SUBSET"](en16931-3-reader/src/site/16931-3-3_example_SUBSETnormative.xml) XML files.
 ![In our example only the title is different between the two tables](en16931-3-reader/src/site/TotalCommanderComparison.png)

 ## Future features
 1) Support of reading EDITFACT tables from 16931-3-4 using different column numbers.
-2) Providing an executable JAR instead of own build.
+2) Providing an executable JAR instead of own build for specification editors.
 Allowing to provide the ODT spec document path as argument on command line.
-3) Additional documentation.